By Ed Staskus

 “I don’t know,” she said.
 “Somewhere that way,” pointing to their left.

 “What color is your house?”

-The woman looked at the church.
-“Everybody went to church back then.
+The woman looked at the church, ignoring his question.
+“Everybody went to church back when I was a girl.
 Especially here in a small community like this.
 My goodness, we all went.
 I just walked up the road from home to the church and the school.
 It was the same way we walked to the beach and went swimming.
 My teachers were Mother Saint Alphonse, Mother Saint Theodore, and Mother Saint Cyril, who was sort of icky.
 Kids came to our school from all over, from Hope River and Oyster Bed Bridge.”

 “You have a good memory,” JT said.

 “Oh, yes,” she said.
 “My school was run by the Sisters of Notre Dame.
 Most of them came from the islands.”
 The Magdalen Islands are an archipelago not far away in the Gulf of St. Lawrence.
 “There were four classrooms and eleven grades.
 The nuns were one hundred percent French.
 My French is fluid to this day.”